 *Units 4 and 5 have hydraulically locked blades and are operated in the priority order to minimize starts/stops.
 When the blade seals are replaced, the units will resume operating in the default priority order.

-Table LMN-6-A. Temporary Operating Range Values for Lower Monumental Units 2, 4, and 5 with Locked Runner Blades (Non-Adjustable). a
+Table LMN-6-A. Temporary Operating Range Values for Lower Monumental Units 4 and 5 with Locked Runner Blades (Non-Adjustable). a